23min/abdes1/README.md

 - Random number genertion / how is randomness achieved or determinism guaranteed?
 - GUI / Design, administration and monitoring

-[ ] Implement a Single Server Queueing system (M/M/1 queue) ...
+Also:

+- Factor out all DES/simulation related code from the actor system package.
+The actor system should be usable as a generic actor system.
+Take inspiration from Ptolemy II [^1]

-[ ] Performance
+[ ] Misc
+- Workflow/usage.
+Should it be a library or have a GUI (web based or native?)
+- Distribution: should it be possible to scale a simulation to run on different threads/processes/nodes?

 ## Q&A

 Q: Why not use an existing actor framework, such as Elixir with BEAM, Akka (Pykka) etc?
 And why not use an existing simulation library like SimPy?

-A: I was unable to find any good references on existing actor based discrete event simulation frameworks, projects or research where the two are combined.
+A: I was unable to find any good references on existing actor based discrete event simulation frameworks, projects or research where the two are combined. (update[^1])
 Either it's impractical or it's genius.
 I'm about to find out!
 In addition, I wish to fully understand and control the simulation environment and the modeling.
 What better way than to create from scratch?

+Footnote:
+[^1]: Since then, I have found the [Ptolemy Project](https://ptolemy.berkeley.edu/)).